hyperledger-labs/learning-tokens/README.md

 | 5.1.
 Granularity |
 | ---------------- |

 Eleven millennia ago, at their appearance, tokens referred to the measurement of goods.
-In the Neolithic, the appearance of this new counting technology, later morphed into writing, coincided with the cultivation of cereals, the management of communal storage for grains, and the commercial needs of the Agricultural Revolution.
+In the Neolithic, the appearance of this new counting technology, later morphed into writing, coincided with the cultivation of cereals, the management of communal storage for grains, and the commercial needs of the Agricultural Revolution<sup>18</sup>.

-Nowadays, as bits replace clay, digital tokens are unique representations of a value recorded in a distributed ledger or blockchain.
+Nowadays, as bits replace clay, digital tokens are unique representations of a value recorded in a distributed ledger or blockchain<sup>19</sup>.
 Cryptography supports their ownership and transfer.
 Consensus builds the collective registry of transactions for a network of stakeholders.
 They cannot be forged, are traceable, and can become negotiable instruments when they incorporate rights over financial or non-financial, material, or immaterial assets.

 <p align="center">
 <img src="https://imgur.com/igqz6eX.jpg"/>